 For nature enthusiasts, there are clear protective measures.
 Once out in the woods and fields, sturdy shoes and socks that can be put over pants should be worn.
 Back home, you examine your four-legged companion and yourself and pat out your clothes properly.
 If you don't want to get to grips with the creepy-crawlies using chemical preparations, the biologist recommends: "I've had good experience with black cumin oil for our dog.
 Two drops in the fodder, that has a tender smell, there are fatty acids and ethereal oils in it.
 It's healthy and you can also rub it on your skin when diluted."

-Professor Dr. Gela Preisfeld studied, received her doctorate and habilitation at the University of Bielefeld.
-After short research stays in Australia and a representation at the Goethe-University Frankfurt/Main, she accepted the call to the Chair of Biology and its Didactics, Zoology at the University of Wuppertal.
+Professor Dr. Gela Preisfeld studied, earned her doctorate and habilitated at the University of Bielefeld.
+After brief research stays in Australia and a substitute position at the Goethe University in Frankfurt/Main, she accepted the appointment to the Chair of Biology and its Didactics, Zoology at Bergische Universität in 2006.